socketsupply/sockets.sh/src/docs/ios.md

 ### Install application on your device

-Install [Apple Configurator][apple-configurator], then connect your device to the computer and use one of methods below.

-#### Using ssc

-Run `ssc install-app .` from the root directory of your application.
-If this command fails, follow the instructions from the output or try one of two methods below.

-#### Using Apple Configurator application

-Connect your device, open the the `Apple Configurator` app and drag the inner `/dist/build/[your app name].ipa/[your app name].ipa` file onto your phone.

-#### Using command-line

-1. Open `Apple Configurator` and install Automation Tools from the menu.
+Install [Apple Configurator][apple-configurator], open it and install Automation Tools from the menu.

 ![](../images/screenshots/prov-prof-3.png)

-1. Run `cfgutil install-app dist/build/[your app name].ipa/[your app name]}.ipa` in your terminal.
+Connect your device and run `ssc install-app <path>` where path is the root directory of your application (the one where `ssc.config` is located).

+Alternative way to install your app is to open the the `Apple Configurator` app and drag the inner `/dist/build/[your app name].ipa/[your app name].ipa` file onto your phone.

 ### Apple App Store